January 24, 2018 11:38:52 am

 Amrit Kaur’s achievements went beyond the birth of the new country as she became the first woman to hold a cabinet position in India as health minister.
 The All India Women’s Conference Center, the Lady Irwin College in Delhi and the All India Institute of Medical Sciences (AIIMS) are few of the reputed organisations that owe their existence to her.

 Amrit Kaur passed away on February 6, 1964 at the age of 75.
-Though a practising Roman Catholic, on her death she was cremated as per Sikh rituals in the Yamuna river.
+Though a Protestant Christian, on her death she was cremated as per Sikh rituals in the Yamuna river.
 Apart from being the a passionate social and political activist, Kaur was a gifted pianist and tennis player.
 She never got married and left behind no descendants.
 Loved and admired by her contemporaries, she was known for being a graceful, elegant and simple woman.
 Writing about her memories of Kaur, former president of AIWC, B.Tarabai said: “When I picture her, it is always Rajkumariji with her head covered by the white saree with little flowers on it.
 She spoke and wrote in beautiful English and had an equally beautiful handwriting.”

 (#GenderAnd is dedicated to the coverage of Gender across intersections.
 Read about the life and legacy of Ammu Swaminathan and Dakshayani Velayudhan and the work of Hansa Jivraj Mehta in India and abroad on our series profiling women who drafted the Constitution.)